-Nestled amid cobbled streets and ancient stone walls at the foot of Schlern Mountain, Romantik Hotel Turm is a dream hideaway in Alpe di Siusi.
+Tucked in an ancient alpine village at the foot of Schlern Mountain, Romantik Hotel Turm is a one-of-a-kind wellness resort for those seeking to enjoy Alpe di Siusi and beyond.

 Once a 13th-century tower in the medieval hamlet of Völs am Schlern (also known as Fiè allo Sciliar), Romantik Hotel Turm is a stylish oasis of adventure, culture and wellness under the shadow of South Tyrol’s most emblematic peak.

 In this review, we uncover the special qualities that make Romantik Hotel Turm a 5-star jewel for anyone considering exploring the Dolomites of South Tyrol.

 At one time a defensive fortification, courthouse and even a prison, Romantik Hotel Turm retains much of its medieval architecture but is enriched dramatically by the personality of owner Stefan Pramstrahler.
 The retreat is like a living, breathing canvas for his many passions.

 He has beautifully paired the rich history of the property with gardens, terraces and an onsite restaurant where he also happens to lend his culinary magic.
 As head of the kitchen, Mr. Pramstrahler leads a talented team in creating dishes showered by decades of accolades from famed international gourmet guides such as Gault Millau and the Aral Schlemmer Atlas.

 He also brings to life Romantik Hotel Turm’s own line of premium wines.
 At the Grottnerhof wine estate located just 10 minutes from the hotel, Mr. Pramstrahler channels the winery’s 800-year-old beginnings into four distinct wines noted for their purity and strong character.

 But guests need not feel restricted to these beauties.
 The hotel’s cellar also boasts finds from some of the most celebrated wineries in the world.